tomtec77/docker-python-workbox/README.md

 sudo docker run -it --rm --user pyuser -p 8888:8888 -v /your/shared/directory:/share tomtec/python-workbox
 ```

-Share a directory: to give ownership of the shared volume to user `pyuser` in the
+Sharing a directory: to give ownership of the shared volume to user `pyuser` in
-container, you need to do the following on the host machine.
-Create the directory
+the container, you need to do the following on the host machine.
+Create the
-to share, then change its ownership using the **numeric** user and group IDs to
+directory to share, then change its ownership using the **numeric** user and
-match those of the user in the container (which is 10000, as set in the
+group IDs to match those of the user in the container (which is 10000, as set in
-`Dockerfile`):
+the `Dockerfile`):
 ``` bash
 mkdir -p /your/shared/directory
 sudo chown -R 10000:10000 /your/shared/directory